mlabuda2/nf-tower-docs/docs/faqs.md

 * If you have two or more processes that use the same container image, but only a subset of these processes use Secrets, your Secret-using processes may fail during the initial run but succeed when resumed.
 This is due to an bug in how Nextflow (22.07.1-edge and earlier) registers jobs with AWS Batch.

-    As workaround to the issue, you can:
+    To resolve the issue, please upgrade your Nextflow version to 22.08.0-edge.
+If you cannot upgrade, you can use the following as workarounds:

     1. Use a different container image for each process.
     2. Define the same set of Secrets in each process that uses the same container image.